Charles Allen (writer): Biography

 Success as a writer, came in 1974 via his involvement with the BBC Radio 4 oral history series and subsequent book Plain Tales from the Raj.
 As Allen stated in the preface to the book, "It was my good luck to attend Michael Mason, as chela to his guru, serving my apprenticeship as an oral historian by being sent out with a bulky tape-recorder to interview 'survivors' of the British Raj in their homes."
 In December 1975, Allen was travelling in India when he received news that the book had reached the best seller list in the UK, vying with Edward Heath's new book Sailing.
 Subsequently, Allen spent long periods of his adult life in India as a traveller and writer of history.
 Allen also trekked and climbed extensively in the Himalayas, arctic Norway, the jungles of Sarawak and in 1979 was among the first foreigners for many years to reach "Cow Mouth" which is the traditional source of the Ganges River which lies at 3,962m (13,000 feet) above sea level, in the Gangotri glacier.
 The river emanates from a cavern called Gaumukh, meaning 'Cow's Mouth', because of its shape.
 Allen's work focuses largely on India and the Indian subcontinent in general.

 Allen was criticised for not acknowledging the subcontinent's natural and political history during the British rule by Edward Said in his book Orientalism.
 Allen countered in 2015 that “We use that word history — we bandy it about too seriously.
 History is a minefield.
 It has always been used as propaganda.
 We have to look at it with an open mind.”

 Allen died at his home in London, England on 16 August 2020 aged 80.
 He is survived by his children and his wife, Elizabeth.
 Allen was awarded the Sir Percy Sykes gold medal in 2004, by the Royal Society for Asian Affairs for his services to south Asian history.
-At the time of his death he had just completed Aryans a book, which tells the story of ancient Aryan migration to India.
-The book will be published in 2021.
+At the time of his death he had just completed Aryans, a book, which tells the story of ancient Aryan migration to India.
+The book was published in 2023.
 He was an active Fellow of the Royal Geographical Society and the Royal Asiatic Society, a Council Member of the Kipling Society and a Member of the Royal Society for Asian Affairs and the Frontline Club.